|

 33. atrocity

-an act of atrocious cruelty
+an act of shocking cruelty

 What should we call modern atrocities that involve mass political executions or the deliberate extermination of members of a social group?